The OCN Blog

 For others, that recognition was stressful.
 “Being called a hero paints you into a corner,” said Patty Barfield, an assistant professor at the Oregon Health & Science University School of Nursing on the Eastern Oregon University campus.
 “You cannot have a bad day.
 You cannot fail.
 But nurses are human.
 At the height of the pandemic, one nurse told me, ‘Don’t call me a hero.
 Give me some help: boots on the ground.’”

-In some cases, Gentry noted, the early gratitude for nursing has actually devolved into the opposite.
+In some cases, Gentry noted that early gratitude for nursing had actually devolved into the opposite.

-Jana Bitton, OCN’s executive director, warned as society begins settling into a new normal, it may be easy to move on with our lives without recognizing just how much nurses stepped up to confront the crises of the past two years.
+Jana Bitton, OCN’s executive director, warned that as society begins settling into a new normal, it may be easy to move on with our lives without recognizing just how many nurses have stepped up to confront the crises of the past two years.

 “As restrictions begin to lift, it might be easy to forget the tremendous service nurses and other healthcare providers have done to keep our communities healthy,” she said.